frederic-perez/AmE-dictionary/data/dictionary.md

 __keen__ _adj_ :nine::m: If you have a keen interest in something, you are really, really into it.
 Keen is an adjective that describes something that is intense, sharp, or focused.
 The adjective keen comes from the Old English word cene that translates to "bold and brave" and while the spelling is now really different, the sounds are similar.
 Variations of keen as being "bold" and "strong" show up in other languages like Old Norse, German, Dutch, but apparently only English has the meaning of "sharp" — relating to "an edge or blade."
 Keen has a lot of close — and brutal — synonyms, such as caustic, cutting, piercing, and penetrating! _Keen interest._ _The native digital companies are keen on TV._ _We are keen walkers._
 __keep (one's) cool__ _idiom_ To maintain control of one's composure, temper, or nerve in a given situation.
 __keep (one's)/an eye on (someone or something)__ _idiom_ To watch someone or something carefully; to be attentive to someone or something.
+__keep (someone) in the loop__ _idiom_ To keep someone informed about and/or involved in something, such as a plan or project, especially that which involves or pertains to a specific group.
 __keep above water__ _idiom_ :two::hammer: _This is keeping myself above water._
 __keep an eye__ _Keep an eye on the Twitter._
 __keep back__ _phr v_ To not tell someone about something. _Whatever you discover... tell me.
 Don't keep anything back._